Last week I had the pleasure of visiting a private garden on three acres, south…

 This flower is a popular addition to any perennial garden.
 It has the name ‘larkspur’ as well.

-Lawrence Griffith writes in his wonderful book dating a married woman who is separated“Larkspur is the heart and soul of the colonial-style garden.”
+Lawrence Griffith writes in his wonderful book Flowers and Herbs of Early America “Larkspur is the heart and soul of the colonial-style garden.”

 The Bluestone catalog lists this plant under ‘delphinium.’